itsjesushx/TownOfSushi/README.md

 ## Hunter
 ### **Team: Crewmates**

-The Hunter is a Crewmate Killing role with the ability to track players and execute them if they do anything suspicious.\ Unlike the Sheriff, the Hunter does not die if they kill an innocent player,\
+The Hunter is a Crewmate role with the ability to track players and execute them if they act suspicious.\
+Unlike the Sheriff, the Hunter does not die if they kill an innocent player,\
 however the Hunter may only execute players who have given them probable cause.
 ### Game Options